Contramodules

 \subsection{Flat contramodules over topological rings}

-The aim of this section is to describe a certain class of adjusted contramodules over topological associative rings with a countable base of neighborhoods of zero formed by open two-sided ideals that plays a crucial role in~\cite[Appendix~D]{Pcosh} and will probably prove to be important and useful in other contexts as well.
-Before passing to the general setting, let us briefly return to the discussion of contramodules over the adic completions of Noetherian rings by centrally generated ideals from Section~\ref{over-adic-completions}.
+The aim of this section is to describe a certain class of adjusted contramodules over topological rings which plays a crucial role in the arguments in~\cite[Section~5]{PSl1} and~\cite[Section~7]{PSl2}, and will probably prove to be important and useful in other contexts as well (cf.~\cite{Pproperf,PS3,BP3,BPS,PT}).
+To begin with, let us briefly return to the discussion of contramodules over the adic completions of Noetherian rings by centrally generated ideals from Section~\ref{over-adic-completions}.

-Let $m$ be an ideal generated by central elements in a right Noetherian ring $R$; denote by $\R=\varprojlim_n R/m^n$ the $m$\+adic completion of the ring $R$, viewed as a complete and separated topological ring in its natural topology.
-Let $\m=\varprojlim_n m/m^n$ denote the ideal generated by the image of $m\subset R$ in the ring~$\R$.
+Let $I$ be an ideal generated by central elements in a right Noetherian ring $R$; denote by $\R=\varprojlim_n R/I^n$ the $I$\+adic completion of the ring $R$, viewed as a complete and separated topological ring in its natural topology.
+Let $\I=\varprojlim_n I/I^n$ denote the ideal generated by the image of $I\subset R$ in the ring~$\R$.